-Through my 10 years with Fujifilm cameras and lenses I have had many different setups.
+Through my 10+ years with Fujifilm cameras and lenses I have had many different setups.
 I used to document a lot of dark electronic concerts where the F1.4 primes were a must.
-Now, in 2021-22, I primarily work for bands and document large scale concerts.
-With huge stages comes podiums and elaborate stage setups and I are often far from the musicians and a zoom is a must (or I would need to constantly swap between a bunch of primes and miss half the action).
+Since 2021 I primarily work for bands at larger scale concerts.
+With huge stages comes podiums and elaborate stage setups and I am often far from the musicians and a zoom is a must (or I would need to constantly swap between a bunch of primes and miss half the action).

-Fujifilm X-T3 cameras.
-The X-T3 is still going strong, almost 4 years since it was released in 2018 and it is still my favourite FUJIFILM camera for still photography.
+FUJIFILM X-T5 cameras.
+The fantastic X-T5 has replaced the X-T3 as my favourite FUJIFILM camera for still photography.
 It is extremely nice to have 2 x cameras at concerts so I rarely have to swap lenses, and to have them be 2 identical cameras is extra awesome, the same muscle memory can be applied.

 Simplr Camera Straps model F1 is my preferred camera strap for all my cameras.
 They are light, strong and no-nonsense and it is super handy at gigs to be able to shorten and lengthen the straps so easy.